Our flights/packages (flights + hotel) for Burgas are available until 1 October 2021. Book now!

 Step back in time in the village of Brashylan, and explore the unique architecture on display in the open-air museum.
 There is a display on quintessential Bulgarian customs, and you will also have the chance to taste local specialities.
 Lunch and drinks included.

 You’ll head for Sozopol, which is one of the oldest settlements on the shores of the Black Sea, passing by several small villages and Burgas, Bulgaria’s fourth-largest city, along the way.
 Despite its turbulent history, Sozopol has retained its old-world charm.
 Nowadays, many painters and actors flock to the town every summer.
 Then you’ll take a boat trip up the Ropotamo River through a nature reserve.
-Next on the agenda is a tour of Sozopol’s old town, some free time, and lunch with drinks included.
+Next on the agenda is a tour of Sozopol’s old town, some free time, and lunch included.
 The tour will stop in Burgas on the way back.

 The excursions on offer, as well as their prices and times, may vary depending on the location of the hotel.
 Excursion prices are provided for information purposes only and may be subject to change.
 For more information and to book, please contact your local LuxairTours guide.